MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

    > [!div class="mx-imgBorder"]
    > ![Select custom website](media/deploy-bot-1-3.png)

-   On the Deploy - Custom Website page, you can copy and share the Virtual Agent code to add to your custom website.
-Click **Publish** to publish the virtual agent.
+   On the Deploy - Custom Website page, copy the Virtual Agent code for the custom website and share it with your website administrator to add to the site.
+If you have admin permissions to the site, you can do it yourself.

+   Then click **Publish** to publish the virtual agent.
+Publishing the code ensures that your website displays the most current virtual agent content.

    > [!div class="mx-imgBorder"]
    > ![Custom message](media/deploy-bot-1-2.png)